Menstrual Cup Safety

 Is JuJu Cup registered or certified?

-The sale of medical devices, including menstrual cups, is regulated in Australia by the Therapeutic Goods Administration (TGA).
-The TGA is a government agency which safeguards public health and safety.
-The JuJu menstrual cup is an Australian Registered Therapeutic Good (ARTG No. 180153) and was listed on the ARTG in 2011.
-JuJu menstrual cup is also a FDA listed medical device in the USA (Est. No. 3013920287).
+Menstrual cups are classified as medical devices in Australia.
+JuJu Cup is an Australian Registered Therapeutic Good (ARTG No. 180153) and was listed on the ARTG in 2011.
+JuJu Cup is also a listed medical device on the USA Food and Drug Administration register (Est. No. 3013920287).